ROFIES-IIITP/Raspberry-Pi/README.md

 ### 1. Portable NAS

-Create a portable NAS using Raspberry-Pi 3, enabling wireless media streaming and file access via a self-hosted hotspot on the go.
+Create a portable NAS using a Raspberry-Pi, enabling wireless media streaming and file access via a self-hosted hotspot on the go.

 #### Requirements
 - Raspberry Pi-3